House Republicans introduce bill to ban 'tyrannical' federal mask mandates

 The demands for mask loosening come at the more contagious Delta strain has become the most dominant variant in the United States and contributed to an uptick in coronavirus cases.
 Meanwhile, the pace for vaccinations has slowed in the United States, which has worried public health officials.

-On Thursday, Los Angeles County announced it's reviving a requirement that masks be worn indoors, regardless of one's vaccination status in the wake of the fallout of the Delta variant and reports of COVID-19-related hospitalizations on the rise.
+On Thursday, Los Angeles County announced it's reviving a requirement that masks be worn indoors, regardless of one's vaccination status, in the wake of the fallout of the Delta variant and reports of COVID-19-related hospitalizations on the rise.

 "We’re not where we need to be for the millions at risk of infection here in Los Angeles County, and waiting to do something will be too late, given what we’re seeing," L.A.
 County Health Officer Dr. Muntu Davis said in a virtual briefing with reporters.